Avian Influenza A(H5) Outbreak

 Routine Surveillance Updates

-- The Centers for Disease Control and Prevention (CDC) is reporting 58 confirmed human cases of H5 in the United States Outbreak as of December 10, 2024.
-Two of these cases have not had a known source of infection, and reported no contact with animals or raw milk, while 21 have had contact with poultry and 35 have had contact with dairy cows.
-In addition to those cases reported by the CDC, Arizona is reporting two suspected cases in poultry workers and Marin County is reporting one suspected case in a child.
-If all three cases are confirmed, this would bring the national total for the outbreak to 61.
+- The Centers for Disease Control and Prevention (CDC) is reporting 66 confirmed human cases of H5 in the United States Outbreak as of January 9, 2024.
+Two of these cases have not had a known source of infection and reported no contact with animals or raw milk, while 23 have had contact with poultry, 40 have had contact with dairy cows, and one had exposure to a backyard flock.

-- The United States Department of Agriculture Animal and Plant Health Inspection Service (USDA APHIS) has reported 249 new infected cattle herds across two states (NV, CA) in the last 30 days, bringing the total for the outbreak to 742 cattle herds in 16 states.
-This represents a slight decrease compared to the previous 30 days.
+- The United States Department of Agriculture Animal and Plant Health Inspection Service (USDA APHIS) has reported 151 new infected cattle herds across three states (CA, TX, MI) in the last 30 days, bringing the total for the outbreak to 923 cattle herds in 16 states.